microchip-pic-avr-examples/avr16eb32-getting-started-with-tce-and-wex-mplab-mcc/TCE_DS_4PWM_Signals_MCC/README.md

 ## Generate PWM Signals Using TCE

-Below is an example of how to set a Timer/Counter Type E (TCE) instance to generate four Pulse-Width Modulation (PWM) signals at 10 kHz with a 20%, 40%, 60% and 80% duty cycles.
+Below is an example of how to set a Timer/Counter Type E (TCE) instance to generate four Pulse-Width Modulation (PWM) signals at 10 kHz with duty cycles of 20%, 40%, 60%, and 80%.
 In this example the scaling feature of the values set in compare registers is highlighted, as well as the high resolution feature.
-The user can increase the PWM signal resolution up to 3 bits.
+The user can increase the PWM signal resolution up to three bits.

 ## Related Documentation